pretix/pretix-docs/docs/trust/fiscal/hungary.md

 ## pretixPOS

+Cash registers operated in Hungary must be certified to comply with [local regulations](https://njt.hu/jogszabaly/2025-8-20-2X).
-When operating a cash register in Hungary, the cash register must integrate with a fiscal device and certified conforming to [local regulations](https://njt.hu/jogszabaly/2025-8-20-2X). pretixPOS does **not** support this and can therefore **not** be used as cash register software in Hungary if the law applies.
+Cash registers also have to interface with a fiscal device. pretixPOS does **not** support this and can therefore **not** be used as cash register software in Hungary if the law applies.
 To our understanding, the law applies only to specific industry sectors.
 Please check with your attorney or accountant if it applies to you.